softwarefactory-project/zuul-haskell/README.md

 - Command line utility to compute informations.
   - live-changes: count the number of change running in a pipeline.
   - nodepool-labels: get the label used in project pipelines.
+  - job-vars: get the job variables used in project pipelines.

 ## Contribute